 The lowest score from the four items of the yield grade is assigned.
 In other words, even if grade 5 was given to marbling, color and brightness, and firmness and texture, and only the fat quality was assessed at grade 4, the quality grade of this beef is docked to a lower grade 4.
 Japanese Wagyu quality grading is super strict.

 So for a true Japanese Wagyu animal to qualify as A5, it takes a lot.
-It means it excels in every single factor, truly a one bite wonder.
+It means it excels in every single factor and is truly a one bite wonder.

 You know what they say about happy cows...

 Japanese breeders have long believed that the happiness of the animal throughout its life forms a fundamental component of the meat’s quality (at Meat N' Bone we share this belief).
 Different farmers have their own unique, proprietary practices—and this is likely where the hearsay of cows getting massages was born.